golemfactory/docker-provider/README.md

 -   Docker
 -   Docker-compose
--   Linux machine (Nested virtualization enabled)
+-   A Linux machine with nested virtualization enabled inside your BIOS

 ## Procedure